sixslime/mphealth/data/info.md

     * if it is significantly more, gain nausea and hunger.
     * if it is 8 less then gain mining fatigue and weakness and slowness.
     * BASICALLY, if your hunger changes too fast, gain negative effects.
+===

+> perhaps make a per-player system instead of global constants for these systems.
 * Adrenaline
     * falling below 2 hearts will trigger:
         * resistance 2 for 8 seconds